-I am a marine ecologist, driven by a desire to understand human impacts on the marine environment and how we might mitigate them – to produce the best outcomes for society and the environment.
+I am an interdisciplinary marine scientist, driven by a desire to understand human impacts on marine systems and how we might mitigate them – to produce the best outcomes for society and the environment.
 I am particularly passionate about science communication, education and policy, and bring these into my work wherever possible.

-My first foray into science policy was as a Polly Fellow in the Welsh Government, working to understand the implications of Brexit for coastal communities and the marine environment.
-Since then, I have gone on to manage a range of policy projects at Mindfully Wired Communications – including the All Party Parliamentary Group on Fisheries.
-The Group is a open forum for debate around fisheries management, science, policy and economics.
+My first foray into science policy was as a Policy Fellow in the Welsh Government, working to understand the implications of Brexit for coastal communities and the marine environment.
+Since then, I have gone on to support and manage a range of policy projects through my work at the University of Victoria and as head of the Science & Policy Team at Mindfully Wired Communications.

 Facilitating knowledge exchange to help keep the Salish Sea clean, safe and healthy for current and future generations.
 Specifically, helping to manage, mitigate and respond to the challenges created by oil spills, noise pollution, and shipping traffic.

 Supporting the Welsh Government in understanding the impacts of Brexit on Welsh fisheries; supporting the UK Parliament through cross-party briefings on the economics, welfare and sustainability of the UK industry, and reporting on North Sea fisheries issues for the European Commission.

 Establishing consensus on the evidence needed to support sustainable aquaculture development and reporting on stakeholder priorities for marine planning.